FarronF/limerick-council-meetings/meetings/2016/03/14-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council 12th February 2016.md

 **District**

-The Gortadroma Landfill is located within the Adare-Rathkeale Municipal District.--- 8
+The Gortadroma Landfill is located within the Adare-Rathkeale Municipal District.
+---
+8

 The Members for the Adare-Ratkeale Municipal District had a standing item on their agenda